ElektraInitiative/PermaplanT/doc/ci.md

 Steps for all PRs are:

-- prepare an empty PostgreSQL database
+- prepare an empty PostgreSQL database with the PostGIS extension installed
 - call `./ci/build-scripts/build-backend.sh`, which builds the rust binary as well as the bindings' definition via `typeshare`
 - call `./ci/build-scripts/build-frontend.sh`, which does a full release build of the frontend